Dr Goldberg explores the impact of the psycho-spiritual on both the development and treatment of cancer.

 Self-reflection and self-awareness can guide the patient towards taking responsibility for the deep-seated emotions that can play a role in developing and keeping cancer.
 The subconscious soul life harbours a host of different personality sub types.
 We are constantly moving from one sub type to another depending on our changing circumstances and inner responses.
 When we need approval, we will want to please, when we feel threatened, we may become angry.
 In one day, a person can express assertiveness or submissiveness, confidence or doubt, fear or courage, gentleness or harshness depending on our internal responses and our interaction with a constantly changing environment.
 When we turn our attention to these personality sub-types, we identify them and determine whether they are helpful or harmful to our well-being.
 We discover that we are able to influence their habitual nature by calling up other parts of our personality that can change the behaviour pattern.

-THE DESTRUCTIVE POWER OF THE NEGATIVE PERSONALITY SUB-TYPE
+NEGATIVE PERSONALITY SUB-TYPE

 Early on in life Ms AB learned to suppress feelings because her parental environment did not permit the expression of feelings of vulnerability.
 This sadly became a habitual pattern in all her relationships.
 At the same time she learnt to become an achiever because this was encouraged at home and at school.
 Her ambition drove her to become a top executive, and she chose to put her energies into her work while avoiding committed relationships.
 A year after her mother died of breast cancer, she herself was diagnosed with the same illness.